Quick Answer

 Once you have that link, you can turn it into a QR code.

 The important detail is this.
 The QR code itself is just a container for that link.
 If the link changes or breaks, the QR code breaks too.
-Research indicates that shortened links fail roughly 6% a year, underscoring the potential risk.
-This highlights the importance of choosing the more reliable static option.
+Shortened links in particular tend to fail over time, which is why the more reliable static option matters.

 This is where QR code type matters.